-If you are unable to discuss the issues with the staff in the School or University Service, you may submit a formal Stage 2 complaint to the Head of Academic Affairs.
+If you are unable to discuss the issues with the staff in the School or University Service, you may submit a formal Student Complaint (Stage 2) Form to the Head of Academic Affairs.

 If the concern arises during a work or study placement, you should raise the matter in the first instance with the member of staff at the workplace or institution in question who is responsible for the placement.
-If it is not possible to resolve your concerns with the help of the member of staff responsible for the placement, you may be able to use the placement provider’s complaints procedure to pursue your complaint.
-However, the University’s Student Complaints Procedure cannot be used to pursue a complaint against an external body.
-If you have a problem with a University Service you should contact the Service directly.
+You should note that the University’s Student Complaints Procedure cannot be used to pursue a complaint against an external body.

 You should always try to resolve a problem or issue as soon as it occurs and should approach the appropriate persons within 10 working days of the incident occurring.
 Usually, the sooner you raise the concern, the easier it is to resolve.

 All information provided will be treated by the University within the normal bounds of confidentiality and in accordance with Data Protection requirements.
 However, any information or documentation submitted by you as part of a complaint will normally be shared with anyone against whom the complaint has been made or from whom a response is required.
 Please be aware that if you do not want to share all the details of your concerns with the University within the Student Complaints Procedure, this may result in the details of your situation not being taken into account during the investigation of your complaint.